 ICAA will be running its 2021 Annual Stallion Service Auction again this year.
 We are looking for donations of ICAA or ICAA eligible stallions to include in the auction.
 Please contact us at firstname.lastname@example.org to let us know you want to donate!

 Stallions will be advertised prior to and through the auction on Facebook and the ICAA website, so this will promote your stallion, in addition to helping raise funds for ICAA to help keep their fees low, and to promote the registry.

-Bidding dates are pending.
+Bidding dates will be December 15, 2020, to January 15, 2021.
 Keep watching the ICAA website and Facebook page for details.